TakeprofitTechnology/ReleaseNotes/Dynamic leverage MT5.md

 # Dynamic leverage MT5

+## Version 26.01.13.47 (13 January, 2026)
+### Changes
+* The negative equity protection is added (for traders it was possible to perform trades even if the equity is negative).

 ## Version 25.12.11.65 (12 December, 2025)
 ### Changes
 * Fixed the bug with incorrect MarginMultiplier value affected margin recalculation when equity is out of leverage tiers.